-The base model has one purpose out of the box; it sets the
+Founder's base model has one purpose out of the box; it sets the

-$fillable property and were hit with a
+$fillable property and are hit with a

 You are of course free to modify this base model to encapsulate any funtionality you require in all of your application's models on a per-application basis.